esalli/3DNucleiSegmenter/README.md

 ## Prerequisities

 A python environment with several python packages is required to run 3DNucleiSegmenter.
-A one to setup the python environment is to install Anaconda  (www.anaconda.com), activate it and create an enviroment (called here 3DNS)
+One way to setup the python environment is to install Anaconda  (www.anaconda.com), activate it and create an enviroment (called here 3DNS)

 Create an environment and install packages
 ```